CodeDruid13/CodeDruid13/README.md

 - 🔭 I’m working as a Software Engineer contributing to frontend and awesome product design.
 - 🌱 Exploring Human Centered Design and Interaction.
-- ⚡ In my free time I solve problems on GeeksforGeeks and read tech articles.
+- ⚡ In my free time I read sports articles and watch some Dragon Ball Z.
 - 📫 How to reach me: &nbsp; [Email Address](mailto:obaregeoffrey78@gmail.com)

 ### Connect with me: